Sophia Garske

 EMAIL: sophia.garske@sjsu.edu

-BIO: Navigating different cultures has been a part of my life since before I could logically understand what “culture” meant.
+Navigating different cultures has been a part of my life since before I could logically understand what “culture” meant.
 My mother is Colombian and my father from the United States, meaning bilingualism has been a norm not only in my home, but in any environment I found myself in.
 Growing up, I had the luck of living in both the U.S. and Colombia.
 By the time I arrived in San Jose, I knew my time to see the world was not over, but only just beginning.
 Since my very first day on campus at orientation, the moment I met Julie and learned that studying abroad was an option, I was set.
-I had a deep understanding that, no matter what country I chose, studying abroad in college would be in the books for me, and I was lucky enough that I had the continual support and opportunities to make this dream come true.
+I had a deep understanding that, no matter what country I chose, studying abroad in college would be in the books for me.
+I was lucky enough that I could find scholarships to make this dream come true.
+I am extremely motivated by helping other students become aware of the many existing scholarship opportunities, and love when students reach out to me for tips about how to make the most of studying abroad!

 Firstly, the Reach the World program allowed me to document my first months in Spain through articles that I sent every week to a fourth grade classroom.
 These articles have since been used in several elementary school classrooms to encourage global curiosity and empathy among young students.
 This program lasted throughout the duration of my first semester abroad.